SPEAKING & WRITING with Effectiveness

 21. Being on time is extremely important.
 Knowing what time allotment has been given for your presentation is absolutely necessary.
 Look around the room to see whether a clock is visible, so you can monitor the time.
 You might remove your watch and place it on the lectern, so you can monitor time.
 You may even have a “friend” sitting on the front row that gives you a subtle signal when three minutes are left.
 Avoid glancing at your wristwatch to tell the time.

 22. In concluding remarks, restate the specific purpose of that occasion in the same phrasing or in reasonably close phrasing to what you announced at the start.
-Thank the audience for coming, and ask for them to support your cause or your candidacy.
+Thank the audience for coming.
+Ask them to support your cause or your candidacy.

-23. It is good, if you can, to visit the site of the address earlier, perhaps the day before, or at least earlier than the audience begins to arrive.
+23. It is good, if you can, to visit the site of the speaking engagement earlier, perhaps the day before, or at least earlier than the audience begins to arrive.
 It helps you to have a sense of the setting.

 24. An expressed thank you is important.
 Expressing thanks to the audience for being present and attentive, and for giving their support, often gains good favor.
 A personally written thank you note after the event to the person who invited you is a small token of appreciation for his or her support, and bears you in good stead with your host.